What is nitrate film?

 Nitrate film is often difficult to identify.
-35mm movie film is usually found in metal cans, about 1-1½in (2.5-4cm) deep and varying in diameter from two to fourteen inches (5-35cm).
+35mm movie film is usually found in metal cans, about 1–1½in (2.5–4cm) deep and varying in diameter from 2 to 14 inches (5–35cm).
 The film may be wound on a wooden or plastic bobbin but often there is no bobbin at all.

 The laboratory method is to put the piece of film into a tube of trichloroethylene.
 Nitrate film sinks, safety floats.